 Recommended by Emily from The Mandagies

-Explore caves and mystical pools during the day at Soldiers Pass trail, which also includes side trails to places like the Devil’s Kitchen and Seven Sacred Pools.
+Explore caves and mystical pools during the day at Soldiers Pass trail, including side trails to places like the Devil’s Kitchen and Seven Sacred Pools.

 By sunset, drive south of town to Cathedral Rock Trail to climb up to the top and watch the sunset from the towering rocks that illuminate bright orange with the sun.